-Symptoms start on average 10 days after the tick bite.
+Symptoms start on average about 2 weeks after the tick bite.
 Some people get a circular red rash (see photo below) that usually spreads out from the bite.
 Later, you might feel ill with:

 - headaches

 - feeling very tired

 - fevers or sweats

 - pains in muscles or joints

 - numbness or tingling

 - facial palsy (weakness)